Tsunamasa Shidei

-Biography
+Early life and career

-Shidei was born to a samurai-class family in Yamashina, Kyoto prefecture.
-He attended military preparatory schools in Osaka and Tokyo and graduated from the 27th class of the Imperial Japanese Army Academy in 1915.
-He served as a junior officer with a cavalry company in the IJA 23rd Infantry Regiment.
+Tsunamasa Shidei was born 27 January 1895 into a samurai-class family in Yamashina-ku, Kyoto.He attended military preparatory schools in Osaka and Tokyo before graduating from the 27th class of the Imperial Japanese Army Academy in 1915.
+After commissioning, he served as a junior officer in a cavalry company of the IJA 23rd Infantry Regiment.
 In 1922, he graduated from the 34th class of the Army Staff College.
-He subsequently served as an instructor at the Army cavalry School as a military attache to Germany, and as an instructor at the Army Staff College.
-From August 1935 to March 1939, he served as an Aide-de-camp to the Emperor of Japan.
-In August 1937, he was promoted to colonel.
+He subsequently served as an instructor at the Army Cavalry School, was assigned as a military attaché to Germany, and later returned as an instructor at the Army Staff College.
+From August 1935 to March 1939, he served as an aide-de-camp to the Emperor of Japan, and he was promoted to the rank of colonel in August 1937.

-In March 1939, Shidei was commander of the IJA 23rd Infantry Regiment.
-He was reassigned as an instructor at the Army Staff College from March 1940, and then as head of its Research Bureau from July 1940.
+In March 1939, Shidei assumed command of the IJA 23rd Infantry Regiment.
+In March 1940, he returned to the Army Staff College as an instructor and, from July 1940, served as head of its Research Bureau.
 He was promoted to major general in August 1940.

-Recalled to combat duty in December 1942, Shidei served as Chief of Staff of the Japanese First Area Army, based in Manchukuo, He remained in this position to October 1944, when he was reassigned to take command of newly-formed IJA 94th Division.
-This division was raised in Taiping, Perak to bolster Japanese defences in Malaya after the Japanese Army's defeat at the Battle of Imphal.
-The division was to be used to defend Malaya against the expected Operation Zipper, and took a defensive positions on the north of Malaysia.
+Shidei returned to field service in December 1942 as Chief of Staff of the Japanese First Area Army, headquartered in Manchukuo, a position he held until October 1944.
+He was then assigned to command the newly formed IJA 94th Division.
+The division was organized in Taiping, Perak, to strengthen Japanese defensive preparations in Malaya following the Japanese defeat at the Battle of Imphal.
+It was intended to defend the region against the anticipated Allied invasion known as Operation Zipper and was deployed in defensive positions in northern Malaya.

-In May 1945, Shidei was reassigned to command the Japanese Burma Area Army after the disastrous losses at the Battle of Meiktila and Mandalay and in Operation Dracula, but was recalled to Manchukuo in July 1945 to become Deputy Chief of Staff of the Kwantung Army.
+In May 1945, Shidei was appointed commander of the Burma Area Army after severe Japanese losses during the Battle of Meiktila and Mandalay and in Operation Dracula.
+However, in July 1945 he was recalled to Manchukuo to serve as Deputy Chief of Staff of the Kwantung Army.

-Shidei died in a plane crash with Subhas Chandra Bose, when the Mitsubishi Ki-21 bomber they were in exploded and crashed at Taipei Songshan Airport shortly after takeoff on August 18, 1945, a few days after the official surrender of Japan.
-Shidei and Bose were en route to Dairen, where Bose intended to speak with negotiators from the Soviet Union about political asylum and turning over control of the Indian National Army to the Soviets to continue the struggle for Indian independence.
-Shidei was to have served as the main liaison and negotiator for Bose.
-Conspiracy theories that the crash was not an accident appeared within hours of their deaths.

-Some Chinese war historians have stated in their PLA publications that Shidei was on a different flight altogether along with Major General Sato Suguru which was intercepted mid-air by the US Navy forces and they alerted the Kuomintang who ultimately shot down the plane after multiple warnings.
-The plane crashed in the East China sea killing both Shidei and Sato.
-There is no primary source yet to support their claim.